-I’m a Ph.D. candidate in Political Science (Comparative Politics) at the University of California, Berkeley, and a Research Associate at the Center of the Politics of Development.
+I am a Postdoctoral Fellow at the Identity and Conflict Lab at Yale University and a Research Associate at the Center of the Politics of Development.
+I received my PhD in political science from the University of California, Berkeley.
 Two interconnected themes run through my work: how civilians experience violence, and how they navigate loyalties between state and non-state actors in their search for protection.

-My dissertation focuses on an understudied phenomenon in the civil wars literature: legal militias.
-I ask why civilians form legal militias during civil wars and how legalization shapes the interaction between civilians and armed groups.
-In particular, I examine how legal militias shape civilian collaboration and violence against civilians.
+My dissertation and book project focus on an understudied phenomenon in the civil war literature: legal militias.
+I examine the conditions under which civilians form legal militias during civil wars and how legalization shapes interactions between civilians and armed groups.
+In particular, I investigate how legal militias affect civilian collaboration and violence against civilians.

 Methodologically, my work combines quantitative and qualitative approaches to study the politics of violence.
 I assemble novel datasets and employ research designs that enable me to identify potential causal effects using observational data.
 I then draw on fieldwork-based evidence to shed light on the mechanisms that may drive those effects.
 In my dissertation, for example, I assembled a new municipality–year panel dataset of legal militias in Colombia and linked it with data on violence and political institutions, which I analyze using recent advances in panel data methods to identify the causal effects of legalization.
 I also conducted extensive fieldwork, interviewing national-level decisionmakers such as ministers and peace commissioners, as well as local elites, including large landowners and former militia members.